 The scenery is breath taking: I stand in the middle of a cathedral-like oval dome carried by massive marble columns and covered by magnificent frescoes.
 The carved wooden galleries left and right are filled with 200,000 precious leather bound books over two storeys.
 Wooden stair cases on wheels next to the galleries criss cross the book walls.
 I’m joined by a few historic personalities sculpted in fine marble, and by a handful of 400-year old globes.

 You are not allowed to snoop into the books, but you can see a few on display in wooden show cabinets.
 When you stand in the middle of the dome, watch out for the Eugeniana.
 The precious collection of thousands of books was once stored in Prince Eugene of Savoy’s winter palace.
 They form the library’s core stock.

-Tickets for the State Hall are quite expensive (EUR 7) though, and are not part of Hofburg combination tickets.
-The upside: You can take photos (without flash, so it may get tricky) of the gorgeous interiors at your heart’s content.
+Tickets for the State Hall are quite expensive (EUR 8) though, and are not part of Hofburg combination tickets.
+The upside: You can take photos (without flash, though) of the gorgeous interiors at your heart’s content.

 Austrian National Library Collections